 But there are economic considerations beyond the take-home pay that actually affect the overall compensation you may be receiving.

-“The benefits are significantly important in the decision-making process,” said J. Todd Gentry, a financial advisor with Synergy Wealth Solutions .
+“The benefits are significantly important in the decision-making process,” said J. Todd Gentry, a financial professional with Synergy Wealth Solutions .
 “In fact, especially for senior executives, we model the impact of benefits along with direct pay in compensation offers to assist our clients in the decision or negotiation process.”

 Of course, fulfillment and professional growth are important too.
 But such intangibles are a little harder to quantify and will differ from person to person.